pitt500/OnlineStoreTCA/README.md

 ### Optional States

 By default, a TCA's state will be kept in memory during the app's lifecycle.
 However, there are cases where having a state alive is just a waste of resources.
-For example, a modal view is only displayed a short period of time, it doesn't make sense to keep its state in memory all the time, for that we have optional states.
+For example, a modal view is only displayed a short period of time, it doesn't make sense to keep its state in memory all the time.
+For that, we have optional states.

 The way to create an optional state is similar to any optional value in Swift, just declare the property in the parent state, but instead of assigning a default value, let's declare it as optional.
 In this example, cartState will hold an optional state for a Cart List: